JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ### Security

 #### Transport Encryption
+- The gRPC API uses mTLS to authenticate the connection between the server and client.
-- The server and client will use TLS 1.3 to establish a secure connection.
+- The server and client will use TLS 1.3 to establish a secure connection (see [Library Trade-offs](#library-1)).
 - The server will enable the following ciphers suites.
 These ciphers are defined as 'secure' by the IETF and are the only ciphers suites allowed in TLS 1.3 that enable Perfect Forward Secrecy.
   - TLS_AES_128_GCM_SHA256,
   - TLS_AES_256_GCM_SHA384,